Free Shipping on all orders · Priority Mail Shipping with fee of $8.00

 MLX Server

 The agent talks to a local MLX inference server that speaks Anthropic's Messages API.
-The server ships with the companion repo claude-code-local — set that up first.
+It ships with the companion repo claude-code-local — set that up first.
 Once installed, the server lives at ~/.local/mlx-native-server/server.py and is auto-started by the desktop launcher.

 Launcher

-Desktop launcher: double-click Gemma 4 Browser.command (from the claude-code-local repo's launchers/Browser Agent.command).
-The launcher will:
+Double-click Gemma 4 Browser.command (from the claude-code-local repo's launchers/Browser Agent.command).
+It will:

 1. Start the MLX server with Gemma 4 31B if it isn't already running